lee0c/lee0c.github.io/pages/shop.md

 ### 2: direct payment

 if you would like to pay me directly instead of or in addition to charity, I've written up some [pricing guidelines](pricing).
+There are also several storefront options listed on my [contact page](contact) where you can buy direct with less hassle (though also less ability to customize things).

 ### 3: art trade!